1 Hour / 1 CE

 • Intended Audience

-This training is designed for mental health and allied professionals seeking to enhance their skills in assessing and managing intimate partner violence (IPV) using structured professional judgment tools.
-The program is suitable for clinicians who work in a variety of settings, including forensic, clinical, and community environments.
-Participants will gain specialized knowledge relevant to forensic psychology, clinical psychology, and domestic violence risk assessment.
+This training is intended for mental health and allied professionals who seek to enhance their expertise in assessing and managing intimate partner violence (IPV) using structured professional judgment tools.
+It is ideal for those specializing in forensic psychology, clinical psychology, or domestic violence risk assessment, and is designed to provide specialized knowledge and practical skills relevant to IPV risk assessment and management.

 • Experience Level